chung-leong/react-seq/doc/mount.md

 ## Parameters

 * `fn` - `<Function>` Function to be called.
 It can return an optional clean-up function.
-This clean-up function will receive an object containing the method `preventDefault`.
-Calling it stops the default action of shutting down the async generator.
+This clean-up function will receive an object containing methods for controlling when the generator will be terminated.

+## Control Methods

+* `keep()` - Prevent abort from happening
+* `keepFor(delay)` - Delay abort by specified number of milliseconds
+* `keepUntil(promise)` - Delay abort until the supplied promise is fulfilled

+Remounting of the component will cancel a deferred abort.
+The default behavior is to abort on the next tick.
+You don't need to use any of the `keep` functions if you unmount and immediately remount a component.

 ## Notes